-- Drive on the right side of the road
+Drive on the right-hand side of the Road

-When driving in Albania make sure you have your headlights on, all the time, at every part of the day.
+When driving rental cars in Albania make sure you have your headlights on, all the time, at every part of the day.

 It’s illegal to drive whilst using a cell phone in Albania.

 Wait for the Police

 If you are in an accident you are obliged to wait for the police.